 Step One: Collect all the data.

 - Business Systems – what technology do you have in place that is a vital part to running your business?
 Is it a specific software or database?
 Who has access?
 Where are the passwords?
 Does someone else understand how it works?
+A common one that comes to mind is Quickbooks.
+But this can also include any type of industry software that helps you run your business.

 - Social Media – As it stands, Facebook will not give you access to your loved one’s account when they pass.
 They will “memorialize the account” so only confirmed friends can see and still post.
 Now for most people this may not be that big of a deal, but what if you have a lot of Facebook Ads tied to this account?
 Pictures?
 You cannot access this without the name and login.
 There are types of legislation the will assist in certain cases, but why not avoid it altogether and have your login and password accessible to the person that will need it?
 This of course also applies to Twitter, LinkedIn, Pinterest, Instagram, you name it.
 Gather your logins and passwords to all the social media sites you frequent and list them on your SOTU.